-From ICT and language courses to almost 100 courses
+From ICT to language courses

 The new location expands Europass’ potential to contribute to the training of teachers from all over Europe, always in compliance with COVID-19 emergency guidelines.